-(1) In accordance with the prospective adoption of ASU 2016-01, the fair value of loans as of December 31, 2018 was measured using an exit price notion.
-The fair value of loans as of December 31, 2017 was measured using an entry price notion.
+(1) In accordance with the prospective adoption of ASU 2016-01, the fair value of loans as of December 31, 2019 &2018 was measured using an exit price notion.

 17. Revenue from Contracts with Customers

 On January 1, 2018, the Company adopted ASU 2014-09, Revenue from Contracts with Customers - Topic 606 and all subsequent ASUs that modified ASC 606, Revenue from Contracts with Customers.
 The Company adopted ASC 606 using the modified retrospective method applied to those contracts that were not completed as of January 1, 2018.
 The new standard did not materially impact the timing or measurement of the Company's revenue recognition as it is consistent with the Company's existing accounting for contracts within the scope of the new standard.
 There was no cumulative effect adjustment to retained earnings as a result of adopting this new standard.